 1900-01, 1905-06, 1921-22, 1922-23, 1946-47, 1963-64, 1965-66, 1972-73, 1975-76, 1976-77, 1978-79, 1979-80, 1981-82, 1982-83, 1983-84, 1985-86, 1987-88, 1989-90

 Liverpool have won a phenomenal 18 league championships.
 The first came in 1900-01, while the last title triumph came in 1989-90 under Kenny Dalglish.

-Liverpool FC Women, playing as Liverpool FC Ladies, won their first Women's Super League title in 2013 and repeated the feat a year later after a dramatic season finale saw them jump from third to first.
+Liverpool FC Women, playing as Liverpool FC Ladies, won their first WSL title in 2013 and would go on to repeat the feat in 2014 after a dramatic season finale saw them leapfrog from third to first.

 1964-65, 1973-74, 1985-86, 1988-89, 1991-92, 2000-01, 2005-06

 Liverpool have seven FA Cups to their name.
 The first triumph came under Bill Shankly in 1965 when Leeds United were defeated 2-1 at Wembley.